-Configuring IGMP Filtering
+Configuring IGMP Filtering and Throttling

-In some environments, for example metropolitan or multiple-dwelling unit (MDU) installations, an administrator might want to control the set of multicast groups to which a user on a switch port can belong.
-This allows the administrator to control the distribution of multicast services, such as IP/TV, based on some type of subscription or service plan.
-With the IGMP filtering feature, you can filter multicast joins on a perport basis by configuring IP multicast profiles and associating them with individual switch ports.
+In some environments, for example, metropolitan or multiple-dwelling unit (MDU) installations, you might want to control the set of multicast groups to which a user on a switch port can belong.
+You can control the distribution of multicast services, such as IP/TV, based on some type of subscription or service plan.
+You might also want to limit the number of multicast groups to which a user on a switch port can belong.

+With the IGMP filtering feature, you can filter multicast joins on a per-port basis by configuring IP multicast profiles and associating them with individual switch ports.
 An IGMP profile can contain one or more multicast groups and specifies whether access to the group is permitted or denied.
 If an IGMP profile denying access to a multicast group is applied to a switch port, the IGMP join report requesting the stream of IP multicast traffic is dropped, and the port is not allowed to receive IP multicast traffic from that group.
 If the filtering action permits access to the multicast group, the IGMP report from the port is forwarded for normal processing.